gwendalauphan/gwendalauphan/README.md

 - Email: gwendalauphan@gmail.com

 ---
+> [!IMPORTANT]
-⚠️ **Note**: The projects marked with 🔒 are **private** and require granted access.
+> The projects marked with 🔒 are **private** and require granted access.
-Please contact me 📩 if you’d like to request access to the source code or more information.
+> Please contact me 📩 if you’d like to request access to the source code or more information.

 ## ❤️ Favorite projects